dokester/BayesicFitting/docs/Dimensions.md

 | &nbsp; | ![DimensionsEquation-2](images/dimeq-2.png "Eq 2") | (2) |
 |:-:|:-|-------------------------------------------------:|

-In 3 dimensions we have a ball.
-There is a circle present at every x value.
-The volumes is proportional to a parabola.
+In 3 dimensions the available space is a filled ball.
+At every x point the cross section of the ball is a circle.
+The size of the circle is proportional the the amount of available space.

 <!--latex
 \begin{displaymath}